Code of Ethics & Conduct

 - Our clients have the right to expect us to be up-to-date on the latest methods and techniques and to use appropriate and well-functioning equipment.

-- We strive to be knowledgeable of local natural and cultural history.
+- We are expected to teach and practice Leave No Trace principles and to be knowledgeable of local natural history.

-- At all times, we represent the AMGA and should conduct ourselves in a manner that reflects well on the AMGA.
-This applies not only on AMGA courses, but anytime we are interacting with clients, the public, our fellow guides, government agencies, and others.
+- As representatives of the AMGA we must conduct ourselves in a manner that reflects well on the AMGA.
+This applies on AMGA programs as well as anytime we are interacting with clients, the public, our fellow guides, government agencies, and others.